Iris: Integrating Language into Diffusion-based Monocular Depth Estimation: Introduction

+\textbf{Our findings.} We summarize our findings of the influence of integrating language into the diffusion-based monocular depth estimator as below:

-\begin{itemize} \item Language can provide a prior about the existence, geometric properties, and spatial relationships of objects specified in the language description, allowing depth estimators to better infer the depth of those objects. \item Language priors direct the model’s attention to specific regions, guiding it to perceive the 3D scene according to the user's intent.
-This is particularly beneficial for regions that pose challenges to vision systems, such as those with small size, poor illumination, occlusion, or high visual similarity to the background. \item Language priors serve as a constraint to speed up the convergence of diffusion trajectory.
-Our intuition is that learning 3D properties like geometric characteristics and spatial relationships from a condensed, low-dimensional language feature is more efficient compared with learning from redundant, high-dimensional image features. \end{itemize}
+\begin{itemize} \item \textbf{Finding 1:} Language provides a condition about the existence, geometric properties, and spatial relationships of objects and scene structures, helping depth estimators to reduce the depth solution space to better perceive depth, especially in insignificant or ambiguous regions. \item \textbf{Finding 2:} Depth prediction can be iteratively refined with more details in the text description.
+This is particularly beneficial for regions that pose challenges to vision systems, such as those with small size, poor illumination, occlusion, or high visual similarity to the background. \item \textbf{Finding 3:} Language serves as a constraint that accelerates training convergence and provides a good initialization of the diffusion trajectory to speed up inference.
+This improves the efficiency of the diffusion model. \end{itemize}